- March 2023

 There should be a debate about how France can pay for the current retirement system amid rising life expectancy, but there’s little sign of one.
 The country struggles with a high level of youth unemployment but lowering the retirement age – on the basis that jobs for the over-60s will somehow magically re-emerge as jobs for the under-20s – isn’t the solution.
 Unfortunately, grand illusions persist on both the left and the right, especially when they’re stoked by irresponsible populist politicians.

-- A return to bonds?
+- Brilliant bonds?

 - Malaysia’s PNB CEO Jalil Rasheed resigns